edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 - Set ``EDGEDB_DSN`` to your database's DSN
 - Set ``EDGEDB_CLIENT_TLS_SECURITY`` to ``insecure``.
-This will disable EdgeDB's default TLS checks; configuring TLS is beyond the scope of this tutorial.
+This will disable Gel's default TLS checks; configuring TLS is beyond the scope of this tutorial.

 .. image::